Skip to main content

 Body Composition and Clinical Outcomes in Healthy Older Adults (Nass 2008)

-Two-year, randomized, double-blind, placebo-controlled, modified-crossover trial65 healthy adults aged 60–81
+Two-year, randomized, double-blind, placebo-controlled, modified-crossover trial65 healthy adults aged 60 to 81

-25 mg/day increased fat-free mass by +1.1 kg versus -0.5 kg on placebo (p < 0.001) and restored GH/IGF-1 to young-adult levels.
-Strength and functional measures did not significantly improve.
+25 mg/day increased fat-free mass by +1.1 kg versus -0.5 kg on placebo (p < 0.001) and raised GH and IGF-1 to young-adult levels.
+Body weight rose modestly.
+Strength and functional endpoints did not significantly improve, and the trial was not powered to assess them definitively.

 Multicenter, randomized, double-blind, placebo-controlled Phase IIb123 elderly hip-fracture patients (25 mg/day vs placebo)

-12-month, double-blind, multicenter, placebo-controlled Phase III563 patients with mild-to-moderate Alzheimer's disease (25 mg/day)
+Twelve-month, randomized, double-blind, multicenter, placebo-controlled trial563 patients with mild-to-moderate Alzheimer's disease (25 mg/day)

-IGF-1 rose ~60% at 6 months and ~73% at 12 months, confirming target engagement, but no change in ADAS-Cog, CIBIC-plus, or ADCS-ADL versus placebo.
+IGF-1 rose about 60% at 6 weeks and about 73% at 12 months, confirming target engagement, but there was no benefit on ADAS-Cog, CIBIC-plus, ADCS-ADL, or CDR-sob versus placebo.
+A clear illustration that raising IGF-1 does not by itself change every disease.

 Dosing & Administration